How to fix and improve your credit score so you can buy more house

-You want to buy a home soon but aren’t sure your credit score is high enough to get approved for a mortgage.
-Fortunately, there are ways to improve your credit rating to qualify for a home loan with competitive terms.
-And if your credit score is on the lower end because you’re a credit newbie or have had a series of past financial missteps, fear not: It’s possible to repair damaged credit, too.
+Want to buy a home soon but aren’t sure your credit score is high enough to get approved for a mortgage?
+Fortunately, there are ways to improve your credit to qualify for a home loan with competitive terms.
+And if your score is on the lower end because you’re a credit newbie or have had a series of financial missteps in the past, fear not: It’s possible to repair damaged credit, too.

-The lowest interest rates are generally reserved for consumers with the strongest credit rating, and an interest rate of just one percent lower could result in substantial savings on interest over the loan term.
-You’ll also get a more affordable monthly payment.
+The lowest interest rates are generally reserved for consumers with the strongest credit rating.
+An interest rate of just 1 percent lower will result in substantial savings on interest over the loan term, as well as a more affordable monthly payment.

 FICO score | Average interest rate |